Services / Asbestos Management Surveys

 What is Asbestos?

 Asbestos would be a great building product were it not for the significant health risks.
 It was the building material of choice in the 1960s to the mid '70s in the UK, before the potentially deadly properties of asbestos were known.

-During this time asbestos was used for a number of jobs such as; floor tiles, pipe lagging, textured paints (Artex), internal partitions, central heating systems, roofs, gutters, rainwater downpipes, cement cladding, fire protection to structural steelwork, fuse boxes, bitumen products and many, many more.
+During this time asbestos was used for a number of jobs such as; floor tiles, pipe lagging, asbestos reinforced textured coatings (Artex), internal partitions, central heating systems, roofs, gutters, rainwater downpipes, cement cladding, fire protection to structural steelwork, fuse boxes, bitumen products and many, many more.

 Why is Asbestos dangerous?

 When asbestos is in good condition, it poses no significant health risks.
 However, where the materials are in poor condition or are disturbed or damaged, asbestos fibres are released into the air, which, if breathed in, can cause serious lung diseases, including cancers.

 Asbestos still kills around 5000 workers each year and around 20 tradesmen die each week as a result of past exposure.

 Asbestos regulations were first introduced in 2002 with the Control of Asbestos at Work Regulations (CAWR 2002).
 These were superseded in 2006 with the Control of Asbestos Regulations (CAR 2006) and these have more recently been revised with the Control of Asbestos Regulations 2012 (CAR 2012).